Should I lease or buy solar panels?

 - Maximizing financial benefits

-- Federal and state tax benefits (if eligible)
+- Federal and state tax credits (if eligible)

 What's the difference between a lease and a PPA?